 Properly Swaddle a Baby

-Edited by Angel Hammer, Anonymous, Lynn, Dougie and 2 others
+Edited by Angel Hammer, Lynn, Dougie, Yuliya and 1 other

 Swaddling is a wonderful way to soothe an upset or fussy child.
 Swaddling reminds the baby of the warmth and comfort of life in the womb and makes them feel secure, while at the same time providing extra protection from SIDS (Sudden Infant Death Syndrome).
 Swaddling is also said to help babies sleep for longer periods of time without waking up.
 There are several real health concerns, however, and you should practice at your own discretion.
 See warnings below.